 Now you're going to hear some recordings of international speakers.
-Firstly, you'll hear messages from members of the ship's crew.
+Firstly, you'll hear messages between seamen.
 After each recording, tell me the message.
 ALL the information is important.
 If you need to hear it again, please ask.
 You have 10 seconds to start speaking.
 OK?